YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 ## Pillar 6: From Abstract Results to Intuitive Insight — Visual Logic

 A functional discovery is only complete when it can be interpreted.
-Our team has pioneered the "Visual Logic" of enrichment, transforming abstract statistical tables into rigorous visual narratives.
+Our team has developed the "Visual Logic" of enrichment, transforming abstract statistical tables into rigorous visual narratives.

 <strong>Interpretive Synthesis:</strong> Through [**enrichplot**](https://bioconductor.org/packages/enrichplot), we established the visualization standards for functional discovery.
 By implementing sophisticated geometries (e.g., dot plots, gene-concept networks, upset plots), **enrichplot** enables researchers to visually synthesize complex enrichment results, uncovering the hidden relationships between biological themes and their underlying molecular drivers.